stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 but this SIP requires the implementation to provide a necessary ingredient to Byzantine fault-tolerant implementations: each block must be signed by at least 67% of the producers' signers.

+The signed block is automatically propagated to stackers via the `.block-producer` Stacker DB.

 #### Stacker Signer DB Setup